Deep Dive Dubai

 Deep Dive Dubai is a 60 m deep diving pool in Dubai.
 Containing 14000000 liters of fresh water, it is the deepest swimming pool in the world.
-The structure has an area designed to resemble a ruined, sunken city, with walls, furnished rooms and a sunken car, and can also be used as an underwater film studio.
-The venue opened in July 2021.
+The structure has an area designed to resemble a ruined, sunken city, with walls, furnished rooms and sunken car, motorbikes, snooker table, foosball table and more which can also be used as an underwater film studio.

+Prior to the venue's opening in July 2021, the world's deepest swimming pool was the Deepspot pool and scuba diving training center in Warsaw.

+The tank is designed in the shape of an oyster, reflecting Dubai's heritage of pearl diving.
+The corners of the tank are covered by 56 cameras and a comprehensive set of audio and lighting equipment.